 Biological: Under Action 2, Preferred Alternative 2d, 39 individuals would qualify for hook and line endorsements but 143 individuals who had caught golden tilefish with hook and line during 1999-2010 would not.
 Under Action 3, Preferred Alternative 2f, 14 individuals would qualify for longline endorsements but 41 individuals who had caught golden tilefish with longline gear during 1999-2010 would not.
-Thus, a total of 184 individuals with active federal snapper grouper permits who caught at least 1 pound of golden tilefish during 1999-2010 would not qualify for a hook and line or a longline endorsement and would be eligible to fish under the 200-pound gw trip limit (Alternative 6 (Preferred)).
+Thus, a total of 184 individuals with active federal snapper grouper permits who caught at least 1 pound of golden tilefish during 1999-2010 would not qualify for a hook and line or a longline endorsement and would be eligible to fish under the 200-pound gw trip limit

+(Alternative 6 (Preferred)).
 In addition, all other commercial snapper grouper permit holders would be eligible to also fish under the 200-pound gw trip limit.
-The biological effect of Alternatives 1-6 (Preferred) would be similar since it is likely that the quota would be used under all alternative, different trip limits for a small amount of hook and line allocation is likely to have little biological effect.
+The biological effect of Alternatives 1-6 (Preferred) would be similar since it is likely that the quota would be met regardless of which alternative is selected.
+Furthermore, since the same gear would be used under all alternatives, different trip limits for a small amount of hook and line allocation is likely to have little biological effect.